exalted/martinaali.wedding/index.md

 This is admittedly a very simple page where we will share with you all the useful information you might want to know about our wedding.

-We are figuring out many details as we go, and as soon as we have more to share we will do so by updating this very page (e.g., recommendations on how to arrive to the location, where to stay, interesting things to do during your visit to Italy, etc.) So, be sure to check out this page from time to time…
+We are figuring out many details as we go, and as soon as we have more to share we will do so by updating this very page (e.g., recommendations on how to arrive at the location, where to stay, interesting things to do during your visit to Italy, etc.) Be sure to check out this page from time to time!

 ## 🗓️ Save the date